Curator of Human Ecology

 - Historic and predicted effects of climate change on prairie landscapes and communities as linked eco-social systems.

-- The intrinsic and instrumental value of organic and conventional farms, protected areas, and urban settings.
+- The value of organic and conventional farms, protected areas, and urban settings as they contribute to food security and food sovereignty.

 - Steps that museums and their partners can take to foster cultures of sustainability through research, exhibits, and programs.